Skip to main content

 the unpacked shared items or function results they represent.

-unpacked CBOR data item represented by it.
+unpacked CBOR data item represented by them.

 6. IANA Considerations